bhattbhavesh91/bhattbhavesh91.github.io/_posts/2019-04-11-tensorflow-2-tutorial.md

 ---
 title:  "TensorFlow 2.0 - Introductory Tutorial"
 date:   2019-04-17 17:00:00
-categories: [tensorflow, neural-network]
+categories: []
-tags: [tensorflow, neural-network]
+tags: []
+description : This is a simple introductory tutorial on Tensorflow 2.0
 ---

 TensorFlow 2.0 is here!
 Let's take a look at a simple tutorial on the basics of TensorFlow.